Bhanudeep/AlindorAssesmentApplication/Readme.md

 https://test-42g4zdlsca-el.a.run.app/login \
 * This application requires Flask framework, flask_pymongo  to run this application.
 * I have used MongoDB atlas as a database to my application. \
-* Built Frontend to call the Api's that i've built.\
-I have created UI modules to make use of the functionalities of this application.
+* I have created UI modules to make use of the functionalities of this application.\

 1) Implemented User Registraion and User login with authentication.
 2) User 'must' registered to access the functionality of this appllication.
 3) User must Enter the Job description and upload the resume to get matching score and explanation of that score.